Dancing with the Stars (American TV series) season 34: Dance chart

-Ratings
+Reception

 Season thirty-four became the program's most-watched in several years.
 "TikTok Night" marked the first time in twenty years that Dancing with the Stars saw an increase in viewership for two consecutive weeks since its premiere episode.
 With "Wicked Night", the series became the first American fall television program in at least 34 years to increase in viewers for five weeks after its premiere episode.

-That episode also had more viewers than the season premiere of NBA on NBC.
+"Prince Night" became the show's most-watched semifinals episode in seven years.
+The season finale, which crowned Robert Irwin and Witney Carson as champions, became the show's highest-rated finale since Laurie Hernandez and Val Chmerkovskiy won in season twenty-three.
+It also earned the program's strongest finale demo number since Irwin's older sister, Bindi, won with Derek Hough in season twenty-one.

+Season thirty-four ended the 2025–26 schedule as the twelfth most-watched series across network television, and the twenty-fourth most-watched show overall, with an average of 9.8 million viewers.
+At the 78th Primetime Emmy Awards, season thirty-four became Dancing with the Stars' first installment in ten years to earn a nomination for Outstanding Reality Competition Program.